Hiring a Business Analyst: Business Analysis, The Process & Techniques

 The Business Analysis Process

-The business analyst job description begins with the process of identifying the business need or problem.
+The business analyst job description begins by identifying the business need or problem.
 Once the need or problem is identified, the next step is determining what caused it.
 After that, possible solutions are evaluated, and recommendations are made.
 Finally, a plan is put in place to implement the solution.

 The business analysis process can be summarized in four steps: